Age of Gossip With Cellular Drone Mobility

 However, it is not an easy task to maintain information freshness for all nodes in the network with a bandlimited drone which visits clusters of nodes intermittently.
 Moreover, use of a centralized controller is not possible in such cases.
 This motivates the inclusion of gossip algorithms \cite{chettri2019comprehensive, swamy2020empirical}, where nodes are able to communicate with close neighbors in their cluster.
 Gossiping allows every node to receive fresh updates even when the drone is far away and unable to service the cluster.
 This enables scalable and delay-sensitive information dissemination that ensures freshness despite the nodes receiving few direct updates from the drone.

-In such delay-sensitive cellular networks, accurate real-time decision making is dependent on the freshness of information.
-Reliance on stale or outdated information can cause critical errors and inefficiencies in time-critical applications such as disaster response networks.
-The need to quantify the freshness of information has led to the creation of many metrics.
+In such delay-sensitive cellular networks, accurate real-time decision making is dependent on information freshness.
+Reliance on stale information can cause critical errors and inefficiencies in time-critical applications such as disaster response networks.
+The need to quantify information freshness has led to the creation of many metrics.
 The age of information (AoI) metric has been widely adopted as a measure of freshness of information \cite{kaul2012real, sun2019age, yatesJSACsurvey}.
-AoI is defined as the time elapsed since the creation of the last successfully received packet at a node.
-Several works analyze the freshness of information in networks\cite{yates2018age, banerjee2023re}.
 Many other metrics have also been proposed, based on important performance indicators.
-These include the age of incorrect information (AoII) \cite{maatouk20AOII}, the age of synchronization (AoS) \cite{zhong18AoSync}, the binary freshness metric (BFM) \cite{cho3BinaryFreshness}, and the version age of information (VAoI) \cite{yates21gossip, Abolhassani21version, melih2020infocom}.
+These include the age of incorrect information (AoII) \cite{maatouk20AOII}, the age of synchronization (AoS) \cite{zhong18AoSync}, the binary freshness metric (BFM) \cite{cho3BinaryFreshness}, and the version age of information (version age) \cite{yates21gossip, Abolhassani21version, melih2020infocom}.